jacquelyntrn/template/essays/E4:Progress in Programming Report.md

 <p> I have a greater understanding of functions and if/ else statements.
 I feel like these are advanced skills that I have a good understanding of with now.
 Learning how to use loops and a seperate data javascript were really helpful for making codes more clean and understandable.
 During coding, I also learned the importance of noting everything that I am doing in my code.
 It feels like I can show that I understand, but I can also see more clearly how my code works with the addition of more and more layers and variabels.
 I really improved on how to use class= or id= to better style in my css or on my website.</p>

 <b>I need to work on the following to improve my programming skills:</b>
 <p> I need to learn the process of redirecting pages or inputting data.
 I also want to understand how the browser reads data from the client or the server bettter.
 There are times where I understand that there is something I need to do, but I just don't know where to start.
 That was how I was when I was using the template for my website.
-I want to better understand the reasoning for having innerHTML and the seperation for javascript or html.</p>
+I want to better understand the reasoning for innerHTML and document.get.</p>

 <b>I can do the WODs without looking at the screencast solutions first.</b>